-If your home country is outside of the EU, you’ll be looking at an average annual tuition cost ranging between £12,000 and £19,000.
+If your home country is not the UK, you’ll be looking at an average annual tuition cost ranging between £12,000 and £19,000.
 However, some universities (such as Oxford and Cambridge) charge a much higher average rate, and some subjects (including medicine) can be dramatically more expensive on account of the practical elements of the course.

-However, non-EU international students will have to seek funding from other sources if required.
-These could include: private loans, scholarships, university-based grants and scholarships, and funding from your home country.
+Possible sources of funding for international students could include: private loans, scholarships, university-based grants and scholarships, and funding from your home country.
 For more information, get in touch with your chosen university or visit the UK Council for International Student Affairs website.

 Part-time work is allowed

 Many students often pick up a part time job whilst at university, and full time jobs during the holidays to help top-up their bank accounts.
 From working as a library assistant to pulling pints behind the student bar, you’ll find plenty of employment opportunities both on and off campus.

 For international students, your Entry Clearance Vignette (sticker in your passport) or BRP (Biometric Residence Permit card) will state your working entitlement.
 It should state either 20 hours or 10 hours per week during term time.

 This allows you to work part-time for up to 20/10 hours (as stated on your visa) per week during term time and full-time during holiday periods (holiday periods vary according to your course of study).

 It’s not just tuition fees which you’ll need to budget for when attending university in the UK.